 Giulia Zorzi, for her work on global macroeconomic trends that are likely to influence the way third party logistics business is conducted.

 Maria-Roza Toufekoula, for her work on returns forecasting for closed loop circular supply chains.
-This area is a main research focus of the Centre, and we currently run a knowledge transfer partnership and fundamental research project in this area.
+This area is a main research focus of the Centre, and we ran a knowledge transfer partnership (Qioptic) and a fundamental research project (Re-Run) in this area.

 James Chatten, for his work on disruptive innovations in supply chains and their implications for the way third-party logistics business is conducted.